-MISSISSIPPI DELTA COMMUNITY COLLEGE TECHNICAL EDUCATION - BIOMEDICAL ELECTRONICS TECHNOLOGY
+MISSISSIPPI DELTA COMMUNITY COLLEGE BIOMEDICAL ELECTRONICS TECHNOLOGY A.A.S.
+DEGREE

-Biomedical Equipment Repair Technology is an instructional and field service program that provides the students with technical knowledge and skills necessary for gaining employment as a biomedical equipment technician.
+Biomedical Electronics Technology is a program of study that provides the students with technical knowledge and skills necessary for gaining employment as a biomedical equipment technician.
 They are entry-level technicians who can install, set up, troubleshoot, integrate, program, test, operate, and repair biomedical equipment.